ansible-lockdown/ansible-terrapin-ssh/README.md

 ## Overview

-The playbook uses the scanner listed above to dicovers is a system is viulnerable.
+The playbook uses the scanner listed above to discovers is a system is vulnerable.

+## Warning

+This can make changes to your system you are responsible for testing that this has no adverse effect on your system.

 ## Associated Links